muquitarif/Roll-A-Dice/readme.md

 # Roll A Dice
 Want to play Ludo or any other board game and don't have a dice?
-Use an online dice that is one click away in your phone and enjoy your game without any hassle.
+Use an online dice that is few clicks away in your phone and enjoy your game without any hassle.

 ## Live Site URL
 https://roll-a-dice-ten.vercel.app/